Baroquen/Pokedex/README.md

 # Pokedex
 I created this pokedex as a coding challenge while job hunting in 2023.
 It uses Redux to reach out to an existing Pokemon API and then displays the pokemon and a recent search history using react.
+I have previously worked with React, javascript, and typescript.
+I had taken a course on Redux and we used it in one small area of my previous job, but I have not used it extensively.

 ## Notes
 - Took the liberty to make the search bar filter the pokedex as the user types